openmas-ai/openmas/docs/reasoning_integration.md

         # Use the external BDI engine for deliberation
         selected_desires = self._external_bdi.deliberate(self._beliefs)

-        # Synchronize desires to SimpleMAS
+        # Synchronize desires to OpenMAS
         for desire in selected_desires:
             self.add_desire(desire)